Aditya Nagpal

 • Business Plus: $19 per user per month

-Best For: Teams that want a single project management platform for tasks, docs, goals, and time tracking.
+Best for: teams that want one platform for tasks, docs, goals and time tracking.

 • Scrum and Kanban boards